achitroj/timezones_info/README.md

  If daylight saving for a region is ON, then UTC value is considered.
 If daylight saving is OFF, then the offset value passed by user is considered for filtering.

+6. Unit test cases can be run in Pycharm/any other python enabled editor, or can be run via going to the project directory in a terminal and running the command - `python -m unittest unit_tests\test_show_timezones.py`

 ### Examples to run the script: